theupdateframework/taps/tap4.md

 To improve compromise-resilience, a user may wish to have multiple repositories, each with a different root of trust, sign for targets.
-This would ensure that both repository A and repository B sign for a target file before it can be installed.
+This means both repository A and repository B must sign for a target file before it can be installed.
 The effect is similar to the AND relation used in [multi-role delegations](tap3.md).